mr-horror-harry/Horror_JavaPatterns/README.md

 # Fun_With_Java
-In this repository let's have some fun by applying the basic java programming knowledge to get funny results...Lets explore Java
+In this repository let's have some fun by applying the basic java programming knowledge to get funny results...Lets explore Java.
+This repository would completely on basis of Pattern in Java.